zeroincombenze/OCB/addons/website_event/README.md

 ### Get rid of old WYSIWYG editors

 Create beautiful event pages by drag & droping well designed *'Building Blocks'*.
-Publish event photos, speakers, agenda, etc.
+Publish event photos, speakers, schedule, etc.

 Odoo's unique *'edit inline'* approach makes website creation surprisingly easy.
 "Want to introduce a speaker? to change the price of a ticket? to update a banner? promote sponsors?" just click and change.